New Petrobras CEO must walk political, accounting mine field

 With the economy sputtering, inflation above 7 percent and Brazilians preparing for increasingly likely electricity and water rationing this year, Rousseff’s approval rating is already the lowest of her presidency.

-While some voice respect for Bendine, who was previously chief executive for state-run bank Banco do Brasil SA, they expect he will lack the independence to break free of the politics surrounding the company’s accounting.
+While some voice respect for Bendine, who was previously chief executive for state-run bank Banco do Brasil SA (BBAS3.SA), they expect he will lack the independence to break free of the politics surrounding the company’s accounting.

 “A big loss would please the market but hurt Rousseff,” said Reginaldo Gonçalves, a professor of accounting at Faculdade Santa Ursula, a Sao Paulo university.
 “I don’t see getting a reliable (estimate of the loss) anytime soon.”